Instant Pot Butter Chickpea

 I’m excited to share my first Instant Pot recipe after spending a few months trying to figure out how it works.
 Yes, a few months.
 It’s not like I used it every day, but the few times I did, I had no idea how to use it.
 I promise I read the instructions manual, but something just didn’t click.
 My visual brain needed videos from YouTube to figure this thing out.
 So here I am, a few months later, confident enough to share my very own Instant Pot recipe.
 And it’s a good one!

-This is how it goes: Dump all the ingredients in the Instant Pot, cover and turn on the soup setting for 20 minutes.
+Dump all the ingredients in the Instant Pot, cover and turn on the soup setting for 20 minutes.
 It ends up taking closer to 30 minutes as it takes a few minutes for the steam to build up and for the time to then start.
 It doesn’t matter though, because there’s no stirring and no standing up next to the stove to check that it doesn’t stick or burn.
 It’s SO easy!
-When it’s over, use the quick release to let out the steam.
-It takes a few minutes for all the steam to come out, it’s normal (My first time using it, it took about 5 minutes before I realized I forgot to turn off the Instant Pot, so of course the steam just kept coming).
-Don’t make the same mistake, turn it off, THEN release the steam.
-Not my brightest moment.
+When it’s over, turn off the Instant Pot and use the quick release to let out the steam.
+It takes a few minutes for all the steam to come out.

 If you’re making the butter chickpea on the stove, you start by cooking the onions, garlic and ginger in the butter.
 Add the spices and the remaining ingredients and cook covered for 20-25 minutes.
 With this method, you do need to stir occasionally, but trust me, it will be worth it.
 It’s similar to making soup.